kubedb/website/content/docs/v2025.8.31/guides/clickhouse/quickstart/guide/quickstart.md

 - At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

-- Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/v2025.8.31/setup/README).
+- Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/v2025.8.31/setup/README) and make sure to include the flags `--set global.featureGates.ClickHouse=true` to ensure **ClickHouse CRD**  with helm command.

 - [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) is required to run KubeDB.
 Check the available StorageClass in cluster.